 - Get your lost wages because you’re unable to work.

 - Get your bills paid or delay payments until your case is won.

 - Get help getting around the house or taking care of yourself.

-- People are prejudice against Bikers.
+- People are prejudiced against Bikers.
 We won’t stand for it!